Women In Science Day at Graylight Imaging

 The origins of Day of Women and Girls in Science

-Women remain a minority in the fields of digital information technology, computer science, physics, mathematics, and engineering – which are the drivers of the digital revolution where future jobs are.
+Women remain a minority in the fields of digital information technology, computer science, physics, mathematics, and engineering, not to mention medical software development.
+Those roles are the drivers of the digital revolution where future jobs are.

 The United Nations General Assembly declared 11 February as the International Day of Women and Girls in Science in 2015 to achieve full and equal access to and participation in science for women and girls, and further achieve gender equality and the empowerment of women and girls.